 Murphy was a teacher in Wellington when the film bug bit.
-After a kickstart from friend Derek Morton, Murphy began in the mid 60s by working on wildly ambitious, ultimately unfinished short The Magic Hammer, based on a musical he had written for one of his primary school classes.
-By now Murphy was hanging out at a local jazz club alongside a group of people "with ardent, and often misguided artistic ambitions" — among them future collaborators Bruno Lawrence, John Charles and Alun Bollinger.
-Pooling resources, they began making films together in the mid 60s onwards, they collaborated in varied guises on a series of short films, including The Box and Hurry Hurry Faster Faster, in which Murphy acted.
+After a kick-start from friend Derek Morton, he began working on unfinished short film The Magic Hammer, based on a musical Murphy had written for one of his primary school classes.
+By now he was hanging out at a local jazz club alongside a group of people with "ardent, and often misguided artistic ambitions".
+Key among them were musician and actor Bruno Lawrence, and cinematographer Alun Bollinger.
+From the mid 60s onwards, they collaborated in varied guises on a series of short films, including The Box and Hurry Hurry Faster Faster, which Murphy starred in.

-Drawing on all his skills and contacts, Murphy headed to the West Coast to cobble together comic colonial tale Wild Man, which at 73 minutes is often regarded as his feature debut.
+Showing his gift for creativity amidst adversity, Murphy headed to the West Coast to cobble together colonial-era romp Wild Man.
+At 73 minutes long, it is sometimes regarded as his feature debut.
 The semi-improvised film was partly funded by money from the Blerta TV series.
 The budget was around $25,000, plus $30,000 more to blow the print up to 35mm.
-Wild Man was unleashed on a double bill with Murphy-directed Fred Dagg short Dagg Day Afternoon, audiences responded enthusiastically.
+When Wild Man was unleashed on a double bill with Murphy's Fred Dagg collaboration Dagg Day Afternoon, audiences were enthusiastic.

-Murphy's all-round technical abilities would help keep the wolf from door over coming years; outside his own projects, he cooked up explosions and fake AK-47s for feature Sleeping Dogs, helped out on Nutcase, and rented out a homebuilt camera crane (built with Andy Grant), when they were as rare as hen's teeth.
-Murphy also helped other filmmakers get early projects off the ground, from Vincent Ward's A State of Siege, to co-writing Gaylene Preston's debut feature Mr Wrong.
+In this early period, Murphy's eclectic skillset proved helpful to other filmmakers, and in calming his bank manager.
+He cooked up explosions and fake AK-47 rifles for Roger Donaldson's Sleeping Dogs, and rented out homebuilt camera cranes (built with Andy Grant) when they were still as rare as hen's teeth.
+Murphy also helped other filmmakers get early projects off the ground, from Vincent Ward's A State of Siege to co-writing Gaylene Preston's debut feature Mr Wrong.
 There were also varied acting roles — including this first episode of Pukemanu and teleplay The Pumice Land.

-After Wild Man, Geoff Murphy began developing a script called Meatballs with Ian Mune — until the arrival of a Canadian film with the same title saw the name changed to Goodbye Pork Pie.
-Though Sleeping Dogs had done reasonably, Pork Pie marked our first local blockbuster, partly, as Murphy noted, because "it was a celebration of New Zealandness".
-The film mixed the Mini Cooper hijinks of The Italian Job with a spirit of rebellion.
-Refuting claims by some that the film was an attack on the police, Murphy argued that Pork Pie was "more an attack on the law.
+After Wild Man, Geoff Murphy began developing a script called Meatballs, with Ian Mune.
+Canadian hit Meatballs forced a name change to Goodbye Pork Pie.
+Although Sleeping Dogs had won respectable audiences, Pork Pie was New Zealand's first local blockbuster — partly, as Murphy noted, because "it was a celebration of New Zealandness".
+The film mixed Mini Cooper hijinks, flawed but recognisably Kiwi characters, and a spirit of rebellion.
+Refuting claims by some that it was an attack on the police, Murphy argued that it was "more an attack on the law.
 Just about everything you want to do in this country is illegal or you need a permit to do it."

 Utu proved a local hit.
 Overseas, many reviewers raved.
 Le Monde called it a "unique astonishing film" and "spectacular but intimate"; The Montreal Press praised Utu for combining the adventure and romance of old Westerns with a humanist approach to its Māori characters.
 In a rave review, legendary New Yorker critic Pauline Kael singled out "a feeling of exaltation and spirituality" hovering over the film, and praised Murphy's instinct for popular entertainment, plus his refusal to reduce the narrative to simple heroes and villains.

-End of the world tale The Quiet Earth (1986), written and shot under urgency to meet tax shelter demands, became another Kiwi classic.
-Adapted from the Craig Harrison novel, and originally a Sam Pillsbury project, the film featured an extended solo turn by Bruno Lawrence as one of the last men on earth.
-The Quiet Earth sold to around 80 countries, gained a cult following, and won Murphy attention in the United States.
+End of the world tale The Quiet Earth (1986), written and shot in haste to meet tax shelter demands, became another Kiwi classic.
+Adapted from the Craig Harrison novel, and originally set to be directed by Sam Pillsbury, it featured an extended solo turn by Bruno Lawrence as one of the last humans on earth.
+The Quiet Earth sold to around 80 countries, gained a cult following, and won Murphy meetings in Hollywood.

-By now feeling frustrated and constrained by funding limitations, Murphy embarked on an extended period of international wandering.
-After playing a racist farmer in Mauri, directed by his then partner Merata Mita, his first non-Kiwi project began shooting in Hungary: 1989 TV movie Red King, White Knight, a spy thriller featuring an Emmy-nominated performance by Max Von Sydow.
+By now Murphy had embarked on an extended period of international wandering.
+After playing a racist farmer in Mauri, directed by his then partner Merata Mita, his first non-Kiwi project began shooting in Hungary: 1989 TV movie Red King, White Knight was a spy thriller featuring an Emmy-nominated performance by Max Von Sydow (The Exorcist).

-Murphy has also made significant contributions as a second unit director to a number of big-budget productions, including US-shot disaster movie Dante's Peak, directed by Roger Donaldson, and Peter Jackson's Lord of the Rings.
+Murphy also made significant contributions as a second unit director to a number of big-budget productions, including US-shot disaster movie Dante's Peak, directed by Roger Donaldson, and The Lord of the Rings.

-In 2001 Murphy put together Blerta Revisited (aka Blerta — The Return Trip), which collects together skits, shorts, and musical performances.
-He followed it with his first drama on home soil in 14 years: conspiracy thriller Spooked (2004), which proved a box office disappointment.
-Starring Cliff Curtis as an investigative reporter on the trail of a mysterious payment, the story was inspired by a real-life Auckland computer dealer who got caught up in a legal battle over bank records found on old computer equipment.
+In 2001 Murphy made Blerta Revisited (aka Blerta — The Return Trip), which collects together early skits, shorts, and musical performances.
+He followed it with his first local drama in 14 years.
+Conspiracy thriller Spooked (2004) was a box office disappointment.
+Cliff Curtis starred as an reporter on the trail of a mysterious payment.
+The story was inspired by a real-life Auckland computer dealer who got caught up in a legal battle over bank records found on an old computer.

-In 2013 Murphy hit the headlines again.
-Recipient of a Lifetime Achievement Award at the year's end Moa NZ Film awards, In 2013 he was also honoured as one of New Zealand's 20 greatest living artists when he was named an Arts Icon by the Arts Foundation, the same month a restored, shortened version of his 80s classic Utu won positive reaction when it debuted at the NZ Film Festival.
+From 2013 Murphy was suddenly getting his due.
+Recipient of a Lifetime Achievement Award at the 2013 Moa NZ Film awards, In 2013 he was also honoured as one of New Zealand's 20 greatest living artists, as an Arts Foundation Arts Icon — the same month a restored, shortened version of his 80s classic Utu won acclaim when it debuted at the NZ Film Festival.
 In 2014 he was made an Officer of the NZ Order of Merit in the 2014 New Year Honours.

 Geoff Murphy, The End of the Beginning’ in Film in Aotearoa New Zealand.
 Editors Jonathan Dennis and Jan Bieringa (Wellington: Victoria University Press, Second Edition 1996)